Punktum-dk/nsu-service-specification/README.md

 <a id="document-history"></a>
 ## Document History

+- 2.1 2021-09-30
+  - Specified section on the execution and the deletion of DSRECORDs

 - 2.0 2021-09-17
   - Added two new error scenarios for:
     - Domain names under registrar management